 The main thing to remember when selecting a dog to train for this service is that they need to be motivated.

-While the dogs are trained to perform specific alerts such as whining, yipping or barking, ultimately how the dog alerts depends on the handler’s needs, age, health and lifestyle.
+While the dogs are trained to perform specific alerts such as whining, yapping or barking, ultimately how the dog alerts depends on the handler’s needs, age, health and lifestyle.

-A handler that lives alone may need a dog that is trained to bark, fetch his kit and press a special button on the phone.
+A diabetic that lives alone may need a dog that is trained to bark, fetch his/her kit and press a special button on the phone.